Investments growth icon

 Should you open an ISA?

-While anyone can open an ISA, those who’ll feel the most benefit are savers earning enough interest from a traditional savings account to breach their Personal Saving Allowance.
+Anyone can open an ISA but those who stand to benefit the most are savers who earn enough interest from a traditional savings account to breach their Personal Saving Allowance (PSA).

 What time of year is best to open an ISA?

-If you don’t already have an ISA, ISA season may be a good time to consider opening one, as you can take advantage of some of the attractive rates on offer.
-Furthermore, opening an ISA at the start of a tax-year, you’ll have the full financial year to use up your allowance.
+If you don’t already have an ISA, ISA season could be a good time to consider opening one as there can be plenty of attractive rates to choose from.
+Furthermore, by opening an ISA at the start of a tax-year, you’ll have the full financial year to use up your allowance.

-However, competitive rates and their timings aren’t guaranteed.
-As it’s possible for providers to amend their offerings at other times of the year, it’s good practice to regularly review top rates.
+That being said, competitive rates and their timings are never guaranteed, so there isn’t necessarily a best time to open an ISA.
+As it’s possible for providers to amend their offerings at other points in the year, it’s good practice to regularly review top rates and open an account when it’s right for you.

 Compare the best cash ISA rates

-Our dedicated ISA charts are updated regularly throughout the day to show you the best fixed, easy access and notice cash ISA rates currently available.
+Our dedicated ISA charts are regularly updated throughout the day to show the best fixed, easy access and notice cash ISA rates currently available.

 During ISA season, or any other time of the year, use our charts to compare the whole of the ISA market.